-Students shall not arrive at school before 7:30 a.m. and classes begin at 8:05 a m
+Students shall not arrive at school before 7:30 a.m. and classes begin at 8:05 a.m.

-Dismissal is at 3:03 (WES) or 3:15 (WJSH) The following rules shall apply, and failure to abide by the rules may result in discipline:
+Dismissal is at 3:03 (WES) or 2:55 (WJSH) The following rules shall apply, and failure to abide by the rules may result in discipline:

 - 1. Hats and bandanas shall not be worn in the building.
-Any hat brought to school shall be removed before entering. - 2.
+Any hat brought to school shall be removed before entering. (unless it is a school sanctioned dress up day) - 2.
 Students shall not run, talk loudly or yell in the hallways nor shall they push, shove or hit others. - 3.
-Students shall not write on walls, desks or deface or destroy school
+Students shall not write on walls, desks or deface or destroy school property.

-- property. - 4.
-Skateboards are not permitted at school. - 5.
+- 4. Skateboards are not permitted at school. - 5.
 Water guns, play guns, and/or real guns are not permitted at school. - 6.
 No radios, tape players, CD players, cameras are permitted without permission from the principal. - 7.
-Cell phones are prohibited unless teacher gives specific instruction to use them as an educational tool. - Students will be mindful of all rules and regulations established by the school. - 9.
+Cell phones are prohibited unless teacher gives specific instruction to use them as an educational tool. - 8.
+Students will be mindful of all rules and regulations established by the school. - 9.
 Students will refrain from obscenity and slanderous remarks either verbal or written. - 10.
 Students will demonstrate self-control and respect the rights and individuality of other students, teachers, and staff including substitute teachers. - 11.
 Students will dress and groom in a manner that meets standards of health, cleanliness and safety.